RobertWinslow/glyph-generator/README.md

 ### Copyright: public domain.
 All generated images in this repo are released into the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), meaning you can use them in any way you like.
 Sell them, repost them, remix them, etc. No permission needed.
-No resttictions whatsoever.
+No restrictions whatsoever.

 There is no legal obligation to give attribution, but if you make use of these images, attribution would nonetheless be appreciated.
 Something like the following in a readme: